msuozzo/netsec-proj/README.txt

     4) sudo pip3 install -r requirements.txt

+=== Generating Certificates ===
+    The client and server use PEM-formatted keys and certs.
+These can be generated using the bash script (short wrapper around an OpenSSL command):
+        a) For server:-
+          ./create_cert.sh server

+        b) For client:-
+          ./create_cert.sh client

-*How to Run?
+=== How to Run? ===

-Note: Run the server first else you will encounter a "Connections closed"
-      error

-Method 1:-
-        Type make server and make client.
-This supplies the Server and Client with default values of port number.
-The only caveat is that it runs on localhost.
-If you want to test on different IPs, check Method 2 of this section.
-        As is common, run the server first.

-Method 2:-
     server: ./server.py <port> <cert> <key> <client_cert>
     client: ./client.py <host> <port> <cert> <key> <server_cert>

-        where:-
+    Args:
         <port>      : Port Number on which server is running.
         <host>      : IP Address/FQDN of the server on which the Server is
                           hosted/Client will connect
         <cert>      : The .pem file containing that entity's certificate.
         <key>       : The .pem file containing the private key that signs
                           that entity's certificate.
         <*_cert>    : The .pem file containing the other entity's
                               certificate.
-        Eg:
+    Example usage:
-        Server          : ./server.py 5000 server_cert.pem server_key.pem client_cert.pem
+        Server      : ./server.py 8000 server_cert.pem server_key.pem client_cert.pem
-        Client          : ./client.py 127.0.0.1 5000 client_cert.pem client_key.pem server_cert.pem
+        Client      : ./client.py 127.0.0.1 8000 client_cert.pem client_key.pem server_cert.pem

-*Supported Commands and Formats:
+=== Supported Commands and Formats ===
     1) put <filename> <enc-flag> <opt-password>
-                This command encrypts the file and stores it in /server_files directory of the server.
+            This command encrypts the file and stores it on the server.
     2) get <filename> <enc-flag> <opt-password>
-                Tries to get the file from the server and stores it in /tmp_client directory of the client.
+            Tries to get the file from the server and stores it locally.
     3) stop
             Closes the socket and exits.
+    4) help OR help <cmd>
+            Displays a brief explanation of the command(s).

-        4) The server stores the file and its SHA256 hash in server_files folder.
+    NOTE: The server stores the file and its SHA256 hash in the folder from which it was run or at the relative/absolute path provided by the client.
-	      5) The client stores the file in tmp_client folder.
+	NOTE: The client stores the file in folder from which it was run with the same caveat as the server.

-* Generating Certificates:
-        We invoke a bash script that uses the openssl cert command to generate the certificate and the private key.
-        a) For server:-
-          ./create_cert.sh server

-        b) For client:-
-          ./create_cert.sh client